 In the 1980s kawaii gained enormous popularity, dominating Japanese pop culture throughout the decade.
 Many young people felt that adulthood was too harsh and strict, requiring too much responsibility; they viewed it as a loss of freedom.
 Instead of rebelling by aggression or being sexually provocative as in the West, they rebelled by being cute and childlike, cherishing immaturity and fun.

 Companies such as Sanrio (creators of Hello Kitty) and a few others decided to capitalize on this, and began experimentally by creating products that would appeal to this younger population.
-These kawaii products ended up being a huge success and were the beginning of a very large new industry in Japan.
-Cute goods were developed to add fun and happiness to ordinary household items, cute clothing was created to make adults look more childlike and foods such as ice cream, candies and cakes gained popularity, since they were associated with children (Kinsella).
+These kawaii products ended up being a huge success and were the beginning of a huge new industry in Japan.
+Cute goods were developed to add fun and happiness to ordinary household items, cute clothing was created to make adults look more childlike, and foods such as ice cream, candies and cakes gained popularity since they were associated with children (Kinsella).
 The use of kawaii characters was also to dress up otherwise non-enjoyable things such as dentist’s offices or medicine packages (Roach).

 Japanese Women and kawaii

 The young women taking part in kawaii culture effectively evolved it into a form of power and independence for Japanese females.
 Many of them were unmarried and used it as a means to express their freedom from married life, which could be very oppressive and boring for Japanese women.
-These women, many of whom were O.L.s (office ladies) and had their own means of support, would spend a great deal of their income on the latest kawaii fashions.
-They became a subculture that valued consumerism and materialism, and were seen as rebels against the more conservative traditional Japanese society.
-Critics of kawaii accused many of its followers of being self-centered and avoiding growing up and becoming real adults.
+These women, many of whom were O.L.s (office ladies) and had their means of support, would spend a great deal of their income on the latest kawaii fashions.
+They became a subculture that valued consumerism and materialism and were seen as rebels against the more conservative traditional Japanese society.
+Critics of kawaii accused many of its followers of being self-centred and avoiding growing up and becoming real adults.
 They felt that this younger culture did not have the betterment of society in their best interests due to their refusal to conform (Kinsella).
 This criticism did not affect the views of kawaii by young people, though, as seen in a poll administered by Sharon Kinsella in 1992.
-This poll showed that 71 percent of young adults in Japan between ages 18 and 30 liked or loved kawaii-looking people, while kawaii attitudes and behavior were enjoyed by 51 percent.
+This poll showed that 71 per cent of young adults in Japan between ages 18 and 30 liked or loved kawaii-looking people, while kawaii attitudes and behaviour were enjoyed by 51 per cent.